 In the process of adapting CI/CD, TDD and BDD, we gained a lot of useful insights.
 We improved our work so that we could release the application successfully.
 Moreover, I learned several interesting lessons:

 The first lesson is that automation and development techniques like CI/CD, TDD and BDD nurture the team members.
 If there were bugs or regressions, Jenkins and the according tests detected them swiftly and notified all team members automatically.
 TDD gave developers the knowledge of the Android architecture.
 BDD taught developers about the domain.
 BDD also taught the business analyst and the designers to explain what they thought.
 Finally, the young Android developers were able to develop the required software within five months, which was two months faster than the iOS developers.
-Their application performed better and with less bugs than the iOS application developed by seniors in another location.
-(It took about six months to develop the iOS application and it had twice as much bugs compared to the Android one.)
+Their application performed better and with less bugs than the iOS application developed by seniors in the other location.
+(It took about six months to develop the iOS application and it had twice as many bugs compared to the Android one.)

 The second lesson is that continuous improvement with automation techniques leads to other voluntary collaborations.
 Two months after implementing TDD, developers started doing pair programming and refactoring without any direction.
 They exchanged their knowledge continuously while developing software.
 Additionally, one developer taught the designers how to use Stash.
 After that, the designers could also improve the product through the CI/CD mechanism.
 Furthermore, some team members started pulling tasks voluntarily.
 They found and solved problems in advance without any instructions.
 The team members were becoming more self-organized and self-confident.